-This is a short, general guide to travel to Norway.
-I will also write separate posts about the cities of Stavanger and Bergen, which I have visited several times.
+This is a short, general guide for travel to Norway.
+I will also write separate posts about the cities of Stavanger, Bergen, Tromsø and Oslo.
 Many people think of Norway as a place of natural beauty, including the fjords.
 And I can confirm that the fjords are definitely worth visiting, as well as hiking and enjoying views from mountains and hills.
 One of the nice things about the Norwegian cities is that they do not feel crowded, even in the centre.
 However, very nearby one can find beautiful natural highlights to explore.
-I have not yet made it to the north of Norway and would love to go see the Northern Lights!
+The north, including Tromsø, is a popular destination to see the Northern lights (aka Aurora borealis).

 Most people speak English in Norway.
 There are very clear signs around the cities to find landmarks, and clear signage to explore the nature trails.
 Public transport is reliable and quite frequent.
 And credit cards are accepted in most places even for the public toilets!
-Therefore, traveling around Norway is very easy though can also be quite expensive relative to other European countries.
+Therefore, travel to Norway is very easy, though it can also be quite expensive relative to other European countries.

 - Norway’s natural beauty is the top highlight whether this is the fjords near Bergen, the mountains and hills or the Northern lights

 - Bergen is a quaint town near the sea and surrounded by hills.
 It is also the gateway to see many spectacular fjords and waterfalls

 - Stavanger has some interesting attractions in the city including the fish canning museum and petroleum museum.
 It is also the gateway to some beautiful natural sights such as Preikestolen